Economy of Edinburgh

-Edinburgh, the capital city of Scotland, is a powerhouse of the Scottish economy, as well as the wider UK economy.
 Edinburgh has been consistently one of the most prosperous parts of the country and has the strongest economy of any city in the UK outside London.
+In 2023, its gross domestic product per capita of £69,809 surpassed London's for the first time.
 Financial Times FDi Magazine has named Edinburgh as the "Best Large European City of the Future" and "Best Foreign Direct Investment Strategy (Large City)" for 2012/13.